dioris-moreno/opensips-mi-client/README.md

 ### Name Conventions

-The Management interface of OpenSIPS, and must of its code, uses snake_case naming convention.
+The Management Interface of OpenSIPS, and must of its code, uses snake_case naming convention.
 This library has been developed using camelCase and PascalCase naming following the [ESLint Code Conventions](https://eslint.org/docs/developer-guide/code-conventions).
-In order to do that, names of MI functions has been converted to camelCase, however, its parameters were not.
+In order to do that, names of MI functions have been converted to camelCase, but the names of its parameters were not.
 For example:

 ```typescript
 const dialog_id = 'Y2IwYjQ2YmE2ZDg5MWVkNDNkZGIwZjAzNGM1ZDY';
 await client.dialog.endDlg({ dialog_id });
 ```

+Here MI function **dlg_end_dlg** was camelCased to **endDlg**, but the parameter name keeps the same **dialog_id**.
+This is because
-All parameters of all MI functions keep the same name, opensips-mi-client only defines their types.
-This library does not parse the parameters, it only passes them to OpenSIPS MI.
-That is the reason why it keeps exactly the same names along every module code.
-If you see any parameter name in all caps, it is because that is the name OpenSIPS MI expects, like **DID** parameter in this example:
+OpenSIPS MI needs to receive the parameters with these specific names.
+This library does not parse the parameters in any way, it only defines their types and passes them to OpenSIPS MI.
+If you see a parameter name in all caps, it is because that is the name
+OpenSIPS MI expects, like **DID** in this example:

 ```typescript
 const dlg_val_name = 'var_name';